jeffreyguenther/shiro/README.md

 Getting Started
 ===============

 Shiro is implemented in Java.
 [Gradle](http://www.gradle.org/) is used as the build system and dependency manager.
 The interpreter depends on [ANTLR 4.2](http://www.antlr.org/) to generate the parser, lexer and parse tree event listeners. `build.gradle` is setup to automatically generate the Java code at compile time.
 You can use gradle from the commandline or use Netbeans or Eclipse, as both IDE's support gradle projects.
+With Netbeans, change the Build Script Evaluation Strategy to "IDEA plugin based."

-You can build the Shiro interpreter using this command within the shiro subdirectory
+You can run the Shiro interpreter using this command within the shiro subdirectory

+    $ gradle run

+This will start the **Shiro Viewer** application that allows you to load and run Shiro code.
+Currently, you cannot run execute Shiro code from the commandline.

+To create an executable for your OS, use the javafx-gradle plugin:

-    $ gradle build
+    $ gradle jfxdeploy
+The executable bundle will be found in `build/distributions/bundles`

-A helpful command is to remember if you just want to regenerate the parser, lexer, and listeners is:
+A helpful command to remember if you just want to regenerate the parser, lexer, and listeners is:

     $ gradle generateGrammarSource

-In the `example_code` folder, you'll find `example.sro`.
-It is a simple example of the language syntax.
-Currently, when the code is interpretted a large amount of debugging output is shown.
-It'll help you get a sense of what is actually going on inside the system.
-More examples are coming shortly.
-Pass example.sro as the first argument on the commandline to see the output.

-    $ gradle run -Pargs="example_code/example.sro"

 Questions can be sent to shiro-lang@googlegroups.com or [Jeff](mailto:jguenthe@sfu.ca).
 If you have taken the time to play with the language, please drop me a line and let me know what you think.